 Unfortunately for those living in the North, the main way to get vitamin D is through sun exposure.
 The more skin you bare to the sun, the more vitamin D you soak up.
 Most other vitamins can be found in the food we eat.
 And we will be fine as long as we have a mixed diet.
 But there are very few foods that naturally contain vitamin D. So in the wintertime we may easily suffer from vitamin D deficiency, which will affect our hair and skin.
 So if you want to treat your winter hair, you should make sure to be outside as much as possible on sunny days and catch the daylight.
 This will also do wonders for your mood.

 The other way to get enough vitamin D is through supplements.
 There are variations that only contain the exact vitamin you are deficient in, or supplements that target specific problem areas.
-Many natural supplements for hair loss contain ingredients researchers have found vital for maintaining a healthy hair growth.
+Many natural hair supplements contain ingredients researchers have found vital for maintaining healthy hair growth.
 This include vitamin D, keratin, zinc and biotin.
-Even if you do not suffer from hair loss or problematic winter hair, supplements should still be considered.
-This is because they contain season specific ingredients that help you stay in shape during the dark winter months.
+Even if you do not suffer from hair loss or problematic winter hair, supplements could still be considered.
+This is because they contain season specific ingredients that help you stay healthy during the dark winter months.
 If you do take a supplement that contains only vitamin D, make sure you stick to the recommended daily intake.
 There are different amounts advised depending on what you are treating for.